Please complete the Class Evaluation form after your class is finished

 __________________________________________________________

-Join us for Lauhala Hatband with Pua Medina.
+Join us for Simple Batik with Liz Train.

-There will be a $25 supply fee payable to the instructor which includes all materials and tools needed to complete one hatband.
+There will be an additional $25 supply fee payable to the instructor which includes: one yard of fabric, paints, dyes, wax, and glue.

 • $25 supply fee